 This dual injectable combination was approved in the EU and US in December 2021.

 - Oral tablets are used for both drugs for the first month of treatment.
 This is to make sure you can tolerate the active drugs.
 Ongoing studies are looking at whether this will always be needed.

 - After dosing with oral drugs for one month, injections are given either every month or every two months.
 Different doses are used for each schedule.
 A higher dose is sometimes used for the first injection.

 - The injections can be given with or without food.

 - Both injections need to be given by a health professsional at the same clinic visit.
-The injection should be to different areas of the gluteus muscle (your ass/arse/bottom).
+The injections should be to different areas of the gluteus muscle (your ass/arse/bottom).

 - Missing a course of injections might need restarting with oral dosing.
 This depends on the time missed.
 Oral versions should be provided in case there is a short unplanned delay.